FanMade555/CyberLeek-LeekExplorer/README.md

 - Unknown or undecodable accounts are ignored; only verified discriminators and sizes are used
 ---
 ## Why this exists
-The official viewer already shows content.
+The official viewer who is Cyberleek already shows content.
 This fan page makes the same on-chain records transparent: you see the exact RPC calls, the decode path, live poll voting with `$CYBERLEEK`, announcements, and the site’s own config account.
 Everything is open and readable so anyone can watch new drops the moment they land on Solana.
 Created by just a fan — not the author.